Oregon, a hotbed of extremism, seeks to curb paramilitaries

 All 50 states prohibit private paramilitary organizations and/or paramilitary activity, but no other law creates civil remedies, said Mary McCord, an expert on terrorism and domestic extremism who helped craft the bill.
 The Oregon bill is also unique because it would allow people injured by private, unauthorized paramilitary activity to sue, she said.

-Opponents say such a law would infringe on rights to freely associate and to bear arms.
+Opponents say the law would infringe on rights to freely associate and to bear arms.

 The bill’s sponsor, Rep. Dacia Grayber, a Democrat from suburban Portland, said the proposed reforms “would make it harder for private paramilitaries to operate with impunity throughout Oregon, regardless of their ideology.”